• Skip to main content

 Here are a few different methods you can consider:

-• Traditional Power Pumping – essentially, you take a one-hour block of time and pump on and off for 10 minutes at a time.
-You can learn more about power pumping here – Power Pumping 101: Tips, Techniques, and Schedules.
+• Traditional Power Pumping involves taking a one-hour block and pumping on and off for 10 minutes.
+You can learn more about power pumping here: Power Pumping 101: Tips, Techniques, and Schedules.
 Power pumping is a way to mimic cluster feeding and a growth spurt.

 • Flexible Power Pumping – with this technique, you take a three-hour block of time and commit to pumping for 10 minutes on the hour for those three hours.
 This can be a little less time-intensive than traditional pumping.